 Accept promo 1989 with David Reece and Jim Stacey

 METAL-RULES: When we both now know some of the limitations of working with Udo, how it was working with David Reece then?

 WOLF: Artistically, it was much better because he had more of a range, a vocal range, but of course it was different problems with David Reece.
 The sky was the limit, all of a sudden.
 We could do things we had never done before, which, I found out during that process, that?

-METAL-RULES: Was it frustrating finding it out at that point of your career?
+METAL-RULES: Was it frustrating finding it out at that point in your career?

-METAL-RULES: There are songs like “XTC” ja “D-Train” which are brilliant metal songs so musically it?s not a bad album at all in my opinion?
+METAL-RULES: There are songs like “XTC” and “D-Train” which are brilliant metal songs so musically it’s not a bad album at all in my opinion?

-METAL-RULES: Whatever happened to the guitar player Jim Stacey who played second guitar on that record?
+METAL-RULES: Whatever happened to the guitar player Jim Stacey who played the second guitar on that record?